DexterBinary/HAB_Data_Analysis_2024/README.md

 # High Altitude Balloon Data Analysis

 This repository is dedicated to the analysis of data collected from a payload constructed by Parklands College and sent up on a NASA high altitude balloon ride.
 The payload was equipped with sensors to measure Total Volatile Organic Compounds (TVOC), CO2 levels, pressure, temperature, and three axes of acceleration.
+Analysis aid provided by Trinity Preparatory School.

 ## Project Structure